yashnaval/MachineLearning/Yash_ML_SL.md

 > These is all about ML and its types.In next topic we will learn about How it works.

 ### How Naive Bayes algorithm works?
-* Let’s understand it using an example.
-Below I have a training data set of weather and corresponding target variable ‘Play’ (suggesting possibilities of playing).
-Now, we need to classify whether players will play or not based on weather condition.
-Let’s follow the below steps to perform it.
+* Let’s understand it using an example.I have a training data set of weather and corresponding target variable ‘Play’ (which showing probability of playing). we need to classify whether players will play or not based on weather condition.
+Let’s follow the below steps :-

-* Step 1: Convert the data set into a frequency table
+* Step 1: Convert the dataset into a frequency table

-* Step 2: Create Likelihood table by finding the probabilities like Overcast probability = 0.29 and probability of playing is 0.64.
+* Step 2: find the probabilities like Overcast probability = 0.29 and probability of playing = 0.64.
 <img src="https://www.analyticsvidhya.com/wp-content/uploads/2015/08/Bayes_41-850x310.png" height="70%" width="70%">

-* Step 3: Now, use Naive Bayesian equation to calculate the posterior probability for each class.
-The class with the highest posterior probability is the outcome of prediction.
+* Step 3: Now,We use Naive Bayesian equation to calculate the  probability for each class.
+The class with the highest posterior probability is the ouput.which is similar to prediction.

 * **Problem**: Cricket will play if weather is clear.
 Is this statement is right?